Guidance For Safety And Health Program Development Is Available Thru

 Step 4: Monitoring and Auditing

 How do you know if it's working?
-In real terms, this means regular audits—not just looking for what's broken, but looking for what's almost broken.
 You have to check.
+This means regular audits—not just looking for what's broken, but looking for what's almost broken.
 You're looking for the near-misses.

 A near-miss is a gift.
-Now, it's a warning shot.
 If someone almost trips over a cord but doesn't fall, that is a signal that the cord needs to be managed.
+It's a warning shot.
 If you treat near-misses with the same seriousness as actual accidents, you'll catch the big ones before they happen.

 Common Mistakes / What Most People Get Wrong